The Mah Meri indigenous community have settled in Pulau Carey, or Carey Island, for over a hundred years.

-Genuine crafts purchased at the Cultural Village or National Museum bear the United Nations Educational, Scientific and Cultural Organization (UNESCO) Seal of Excellence and come with a certificate of authenticity.
+Genuine crafts by the Mah Meri purchased at the Cultural Village or National Museum bear the United Nations Educational, Scientific and Cultural Organization (UNESCO) Seal of Excellence and come with a certificate of authenticity.

 These crafts are handmade out of a rare, reddish swamp hardwood called Nyireh Batu.
 Each piece has its own story that is related to their ancestral legends.

 The Mah Meri tribeswomen are extremely adept at palm weaving.
 Over here, visitors get to assist them at making headdresses or other decorative items made of palm fronds.